jupyter/scipy-advanced-tutorial/Part1/04-notebook-extensions.md

 `return {load_ipython_extension: _on_load };`.
 Anything outside of this dict will be inaccessible for the rest of the code.
 You can see that as Python's `__all__`.

-Note that you will find legacy extensions on the internet that **do not define** `load_ipython_extension` and rely on IPython's Events, and `Custom.js`.
+Note that you will find legacy extensions on the internet that *do not define* `load_ipython_extension` and rely on IPython's Events, and `custom.js`.
-While it does work for the time being, theses extensions will break in the future and are subject to race conditions.
+While it mostly works for the time being, these extensions will break in the future and are subject to race conditions.

-While our Javascript API is still highly in motion, and not guarantied stable, will try our best to make updating extension that use `load_ipython_extension` easier that the ones using Events and `custom.js` !
+While our Javascript API is still highly in motion, and not guaranteed stable, will try our best to make updating extensions that use `load_ipython_extension` easier that the ones using Events and `custom.js`!

 ## New keyboard shortcut !